 STEP 4: PROTECT YOUR RENO

-Communicating with your insurance agent is always a good idea before, during and after any type of home renovation.
-“Together, you can review your coverage to ensure you’re protected,” says Karen McDougall, insurance agency manager at AMA’s Calgary Crowfoot centre.
+Communicating with your insurance advisor is always a good idea before, during and after any type of home renovation.
+“Together, you can review your coverage to ensure you’re protected,” says Karen McDougall, insurance agency manager at AMA Insurance in Calgary.
 Follow her advice to reno the right way.

 Check out your contractor.
 Poor workmanship is not covered under a home insurance policy, so you need to make sure the contractors you choose will do quality work.
 Contractors should have their own insurance, but it’s up to the homeowner to request proof of insurance to ensure they’re covered in the event of a loss while working on your home.